yzddmr6/chatflow_invoker/README.md

 * **Support cross-Chatflow invocation:** Seamlessly call between different Chatflows to enable more flexible business process orchestration.
 * **Maintain streaming output experience:** Ensure that Dify’s original streaming output capability is retained even in multi-Chatflow invocation scenarios.

-There are three input parameters:
+### Local Chatflow Call

+Input Parameters:

-* APP ID (required): The APP ID of the Chatflow to be invoked, which can be obtained from the URL of the Chatflow page in Dify.
+* App ID (required): The Chatflow app ID to be called.
+This can be obtained from the Chatflow page URL in Dify.

 * Prompt (required): The prompt to be sent.

-* Inputs JSON (optional): Input parameters for the start node of the Chatflow, in JSON string format.
+* Inputs JSON (optional): Input parameters for the Chatflow start node, in JSON string format.

+* Conversation ID (optional): The Chatflow conversation ID.
+To continue a conversation based on a previous chat log, you must pass the conversation_id of the previous message.

-### Example
+#### Example

 Here, a simple scenario is simulated.